TABurrows/taburrows.github.io/_docs/google-cloud/networks-Load-Balancers.md

 Additional Services:
 - Rename Services and Map them to URLs of your choice
 - You can configure LB to log all requests with Cloud Logging

+Internal Load Balancers (Regional Service, so you can leverage Zonal redundancy) Offered for TCP/UDP-based traffic.
+Internal Load Balancing enables you to run and scale your services behind a private load balancing IP Address that is accessible only to your internal VMs.
+- Forwarding Rule
+- Backend Service

+Tasks:
+- Create HTTP an health check Firewall Rules: configure firewall rules to allow HTTP traffic to the LB Backends and allow TCP traffic from the Google Cloud Health Checker
+- Configure instance templates: a managed instance group uses an instance template to create a group of identical instances.
+Often used as backends for Internal LBs.
+An Instance Template is an API Resource that you can use to define the Machine Type, Boot Disk Image, Subnet, Labels, and other Instance properties.

+Health Checks:
+Determine which instances of a Load Balancer can receive new connections.
+For Internal Load Balancing, the health check probes to your Load Balanced Instances come from Addresses in the ranges: 130.211.0.0/22 and 35.191.0.0/16, so you will need to build allow firewall rules from these connections.